alapollon/maestr/README.md

   **Maestr** is an open-source automation tool designed to enhance the transparency, confidentiality, and integrity of personal security metadata on personal computers.

 ## The Product Purpose
-Developing with a focus on home and small office users, Maestro provides a suite of XDR AI tools to streamline common cybersecurity tasks and **improve the overall security posture of personal computers**.
+Developing with a focus on home and small office users.
+Maestro provides a suite of XDR SOAR interfaces.
+To streamline cybersecurity tasks and **improve the overall security posture of personal home computers**.

 ## The Defintion of Done